LoSgu8/SecuritySDN/README.md

 Client-->Server: Connection Setup
 ```

-The *sdnsec.ipynb* file is a draft with the code useful for the functioning of the SDP.
+The *sdnsec.ipynb* notebook is just a draft containing the code used for the SDP authentication part.

 ## Before running

-Run create_conf.py at client (in \~/ folder) and controller side (\~/ryu/ryu/app/ folder
+Run create_conf.py at client (in \~/ folder) and controller side (\~/ryu/ryu/app/ folder).
-Currently, the project is setup with the following parameters must be set:
+The following parameters can be set:

 - In *sec_controller.py*:
   - *self.flows_expire_in* (default = 30): expiration time (idle_timer) in seconds of the flows entries installed through authentication